 B.A.
 Sociology Eligibility

 The main requirement for pursuing B.A.
 (Sociology) degree is qualifying 10+2 or equivalent examination in any stream from a recognised board of the country.

 B.A.
 Sociology Syllabus

-Syllabus of BA Sociology offered by various universities and colleges in India
+Syllabus of Sociology as prescribed by various Universities and Colleges.

 Year I: Sem.
 I (Basic Concepts in Sociology)